auxsophia/auxsophia.github.io/_pages/humanFlourishing/mind/mealPlan.md

 ---
 layout: default
-title: Philosopher Scholar - MIND Diet Recipes
+title: Philosopher Scholar - Meal Plan Recipes
-permalink: /humanFlourishing/mind/MINDdietRecipes/
+permalink: /mealPlan/
 ---

-A random list of recipes and foods that support the [MIND diet](/humanFlourishing/mind/MINDdiet/).
+A random list of recipes and foods that support my goals of [nutrition](/nutrition/).
 I'll be adding to this list occasionally.

 Drinking a glass of red wine, cabernet sauvignon, with a small handful of frozen blueberries everyday will take care of two of the requirements.
 Flash frozen fruits and vegetables carry more nutrients than food that has degraded in transit.

 # The current goal is 14 meal recipes and 7 snacks.

 In a week of intermittent fasting, that means meals for lunch and dinner with a snack (linner) in between.
 This gives variety everyday and most likely meals will be repeated in the same week, creating a rotation.

 ## Snacks
 ---

 Nuts

 - Walnuts
 - Pistachios
 - Almonds (require a lot of water to grow)
+- Pecans
+- Cashews
+- Macadamia

 ---

 Sourdough bread toasted with sauerkraut on top (optionally add yellowfin tuna or avocado)

 ---